bright/new-www/_posts/2018-09-07-dont-be-mockup-developer.md

 image: /images/dont-be-mockup-developer/workspace.jpg
 ---

-Many times as a mobile developer I had to work on apps without the API ready that was crucial for the feature I was implementing.
+Many times as a mobile developer I have to work on apps without the API ready that was crucial for the feature I was implementing.
 Either the backend was developed by another team that was not entirely in sync with us or our backend team had no chance to implement those endpoints earlier.
 For this reason, I was not able to satisfy the [Definition of Done](https://brightinventions.pl/blog/definition-of-done) but it does not mean that I have implemented the UI only.

 ![Workspace image](/images/dont-be-mockup-developer/workspace.jpg)

 ## Ninety-ninety rule

-One might think that without the API work on certain features can only be limited to building the UI.
-The main problem with such approach is that we live in a false belief that we have done everything we could and we mislead the whole team that the feature is "almost ready".
-When the API is done and we start integration in the app we suddenly realise that there is still plenty of work to do and we need much more time to finish the feature.
+One might think that without the API our work on certain features can only be limited to building the UI.
+The main problem with such an approach is that we live in a false belief that we have done everything we could and we mislead the whole team that the feature is "almost ready".
+When the API is done and we start an integration in the app we suddenly realise that there is still plenty of work to do and we need much more time to finish the feature.

 [Ninety-ninety rule](https://en.wikipedia.org/wiki/Ninety-ninety_rule) says:
 >The first 90 percent of the code accounts for the first 90 percent of the development time.
 The remaining 10 percent of the code accounts for the other 90 percent of the development time.